roqua/documentation/sso/patient_dossier.md

 `https://epd.#(GGZ_NAME).roqua.nl/epd/session/create`

+To this URL, you must add a number of query parameters (i.e. `?key=value&foo=bar&baz=quux`).
+These parameters are used for specifying the user to be logged in, the dossier to be shown, and authenticating that the request is signed by a valid authority.

-The following query parameters are required:
+The following query parameters are **required**:

-### `version`
+### `version` - Version of the SSO specification implemented

 The value of this parameter should be `3` if you are implementing the specification you are currently reading.
+This number will be increased whenever we change the specification in a manner that would break existing implementations.
+Older versions will remain working unless there are security issues with that version of the spec.

 ### `nonce` - Randomly generated unique token